 UK law has evolved to protect family members and immediate dependents from financial hardship in the event of death.
 It is perhaps reassuring to know that should a sudden trauma occur leading to death – your loved ones will be helped by the law in your absence.

 We have listed our articles concerning fatal accident compensation claims in an order which you will find helpful to follow – simply click on the link you find interesting and you will be taken to a detailed article we have written.
 Each article ends with the next article we suggest you read next.

 Find out when a post-mortem and coroner’s inquest are necessary, what is involved in an inquest and how the information produced can assist in making a fatal accident claim.

-Discover what a fatal accident claim is together with examples of the most common types of claim in the UK.
+Discover what a fatal accident claim is together with examples of the most common types of fatal injury claim.

 Click to see the types of compensation you can claim and who is entitled to make a claim following death.